sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 - Which library components are used most?
 By who?
 - What are all the possible arguments we pass to this function?

-You can choose to group your search results by location (repo or file), author, or arbitrary capture group pattern.
+You can choose to group your search results by location (repository or file), author, or arbitrary capture group pattern.
 Here are some [example search aggregations to get started with.](https://docs.sourcegraph.com/code_insights/references/search_aggregations_use_cases)

 <Video
   source={{